Department 68 Policies and Procedures - Honorable Judith F. Hayes

 The following are a few reminders which we hope will make your appearance in this department relatively stress free:

 1. Ex Parte Matters: Ex parte appearances are set by reservation for Tuesday, Wednesday, and Thursday at 8:45 a.m., or at such other time as the court may designate.
+Please call the calendar clerk at (619) 450-7328 to schedule an ex parte hearing.
 Papers are due by 10:00 a.m. the day prior to the hearing, with the appropriate fee.
 No late filings can be accepted.
 All ex parte applications must comply with California Rules of Court.

 2. Law and Motion Matters: All law and motion matters are heard by reservation.
 Call the calendar clerk at (619) 450-7328 to schedule a motion hearing.

 Oral arguments on law and motion matters are heard at 10:30 a.m. on Fridays.
-Tentative rulings issued pursuant to California Rules of Court and San Diego County Superior Court Rules and may be accessed any time after 4:00 p.m. on the date before the hearing at .
-You will find the link to Tentative Rulings under "Online Services."
+Tentative rulings issued pursuant to California Rules of Court and San Diego County Superior Court Rules and may be accessed any time after 4:00 p.m. on the date before the hearing at www.sdcourt.ca.gov.
+You will find the link to Tentative Rulings under the “Civil” tab at the top of the home page.

-To ensure prompt resolution of disputed matters, the parties are requested to submit courtesy copies of all motions papers filed in Imaged Cases to Department 68.
+To ensure prompt resolution of disputed matters, the parties are requested to submit courtesy copies of all motions papers filed in Imaged/E-File cases, directly to Department 68.

 3. Case Management Conferences: Case management conferences are held as scheduled on Fridays at 9:30 a.m. and 10:00 a.m. or as otherwise ordered by the Court.

-At Trial Call, trial counsel and pro se litigants are to present their completed joint trial readiness conference report as well as their joint trial notebook, which must contain the following:
+At trial call, trial counsel and self-represented litigants are to present their joint trial notebook, which must contain the following:

 - an agreed upon statement of the case;